Debit & Credit User Guide

 You will be asked to match values that were recognized for different attributes (e.g. account, description, category) to the existing values in the app.
 Accounts, categories, payees and tags can be created on import if needed.

-In case if you are importing a file with transactions for a single account that could not be identified from the file, you will be asked to specify it (you will be asked to select "account for imported transactions").
+In case if you are importing a file with transactions for a single account that could not be identified from the file, you will be asked to specify it (you will be asked to select "Import Account").

 The app will present you with a list of transactions to be imported.
 Debit & Credit will do its best to recognize transactions that were previously recorded in the app and will uncheck them by default.

-Related topics: general information about import and export, how to convert imported transactions into transfers, advanced features of the app.
+Related topics: categorisation of transactions on import, how to convert imported transactions into transfers, advanced features of the app.